Contact Us

 Polymer capacitors eliminate liquid electrolytes, extending lifespan and stability under high temperatures.

-To combat the ignition risks of tantalum and the drying out of liquid aluminum capacitors, engineers turn to Niobium and Aluminum Polymer Capacitors.
+To combat the ignition risks of tantalum and the drying-out phenomenon of liquid aluminum capacitors, engineers increasingly specify Niobium and Aluminum Polymer Capacitors.
 Polymer capacitors replace the liquid electrolyte with a highly conductive solid polymer.
-They easily handle the aggressive thermal profiles of lead-free PCBA reflow ovens without performance degradation.
+They easily handle the aggressive thermal profiles of lead-free PCBA reflow ovens without performance degradation or bulging over time.

-Hardware Pro Tip: Need to avoid assembly errors with polarized components?
-NextPCB’s turnkey PCB assembly services include Automated Optical Inspection (AOI) and X-ray screening to verify polarity markings on high-density boards before they ever ship.
-Get a PCBA quote today.
+Hardware Pro Tip: Need to avoid costly assembly errors with polarized components?
+NextPCB’s turnkey PCB assembly services include Automated Optical Inspection (AOI) and 3D X-ray screening.
+Our process verifies polarity markings, hidden solder joints, and exact BOM alignment on high-density boards before they ever ship.

 Variable, Trimmer, and Specialized Capacitor Symbols

-When you need to actively tune a circuit—such as matching antenna impedance or calibrating an oscillator—variable capacitors come into play.
-A diagonal arrow striking through the parallel plates generally denotes variability.
+When a circuit requires active tuning—such as matching antenna impedance, calibrating a crystal oscillator, or adjusting a high-frequency filter—variable capacitors are utilized.
+A diagonal arrow striking through the parallel plates generally denotes this variability in schematic design.

 1. Air Gap and Vacuum Capacitors